michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

 It serves as an open source with a graphical user interface (GUI) for anyone interested in choosing a minimal sensor set out of analyte-sensor screening data, that preserves both accuracy and minimal sensor number- a key purpose in experiment design.
 While developing this GUI, we placed significant emphasis on user-friendliness and accessibility, aiming to make the repository straightforward to use for both experimentalists and computational researchers.

 The algorithm, with some key examples, appears in the upcoming paper  "Rational Selection of Minimal Sensor Arrays for Analyte Fingerprinting" by Michael Faran, Minyeong Yoon, Soo-Yeon Cho, and Gili Bisker [1].
-The paper is now under revision [2].
+The paper is now under revision and extends and improves ACFSA V1.0, previously published [2].

 ACFSA V2.0 is an algorithm designed to identify the minimal subset of sensors from a larger screening array that still preserves reliable analyte classification.
 Starting from a full analyte–sensor measurement table, the algorithm iteratively removes sensors while monitoring classification performance, ultimately selecting the smallest subset that satisfies predefined error thresholds.
 The method is particularly well-suited for chemometrics problems with small sample datasets, where classical machine learning approaches may become unstable.
 To address this challenge, the algorithm incorporates several covariance stabilization strategies—variance inflation, Ledoit–Wolf shrinkage [3], and ridge regularization [4]—which improve robustness in both the classification stage and the feature-selection process.